 The Advisory Council

 Black excellence is apparent in the Effing Foundation’s Advisory Council, whose members include several preeminent Black Sex Educators.
-As part of the Advisory Council, Dirty Lola (she/her), Wendy Phillips (she/her) and J Mase III (he/him) share their considerable knowledge, guiding grantees through the application process.
-Both Dirty Lola and J Mase III are past recipients of Effing Foundation grants for their work with Sex Ed A GoGo and The Black Trans Prayer Book, respectively.
+As part of the Advisory Council, Wendy Phillips (she/her) and J Mase III (he/him) share their considerable knowledge, guiding grantees through the application process.
+J Mase III is a past recipient of Effing Foundation grants for The Black Trans Prayer Book.
 Check out Wendy Phillips's work at The Wench Works.

 Centering the Black Experience - Past and Present Grantees